tilt-dev/tilt.build/src/about.md

 <div class="u-marginBottom1_5">
 {% assign total = site.data.people | where: "active","true" | size %}
 We’re small ({{total}} people, VC-backed).
-We’re based in NYC, but also have teammates in Berlin, Germany and Richmond, VA.
+We’re based in NYC, but also have teammates in Berlin, Germany and other parts of the US.
 </div>

 <div class="brandBox u-marginBottom2">